wizardofki-mage/MyQueue/README.md

 To compile the .java file into Java bytecode, you can use the command line like I did or your favorite IDE of choice.

 ## Usage
-- Type java MyStack in the command line after compiling it, and the output should be the same as the screenshot below.
+- Type java MyQueue in the command line after compiling it, and the output should be the same as the screenshot below.

 ## Minimum hardware requirements
 - Although I developed this on a fairly recent Windows 11 PC, this program should run comfortably on any working computer with sufficient processing power, RAM, a monitor manufactured within the past 15-20 years, and an Internet connection to download the .java source files.